 Apparently, at some point, preservationists stumbled across the burial ground, which was off in the forest a ways and completely hidden in waist-high weeds and tangled undergrowth.
 The graves themselves were marked only by small stone pegs adorned with anonymous numbers instead of names.
 These causists got out their rakes and mowers, cleared the area, researched and replaced as many numbers as they could with names, and then erected a memorial in the middle of it.
 As part of the deal with the state, AvalonBay promised to upkeep the cemetery.

-So here are officially the best directions on the Internet to get to it.
-If you’re facing the Kirkbride building, head right on the sidewalk through the memorial and all the short way to where the apartments stop and the condos begin.
-Downhill from the sidewalk is a small field at the end of which you can easily see the opening to the cemetery.
-I marked it for you on the accompanying Avalon Danvers map.
+Eventually, we found it.
+Here are the directions: If you’re facing the Kirkbride building, head right on the sidewalk through the memorial and to where the apartments stop and the condos begin.
+Downhill from the sidewalk is a small field at the edge of which is the opening to the cemetery.
+I marked it for you on the below Avalon Danvers map.
 Ignore the “You Are Here” part.
 You are not.

-One of the reasons that the entrance to the cemetery is easy to see is that it’s marked by a large stone inscribed with the name “Danvers State Hospital Cemetery” and the subtitle, “The Echos They Left Behind”...which is the first time I’ve ever seen a corpse referred to as an echo, but not the first time that I’ve seen the word echoes misspelled.
+The entrance is marked by a large stone inscribed with the name “Danvers State Hospital Cemetery” and the subtitle, “The Echos They Left Behind”...which is the first time I’ve ever seen a corpse referred to as an echo, but not the first time that I’ve seen the word echoes misspelled.

 And here I want to make another quick interjection before I start talking about this graveyard like it’s a regular cemetery.
-Keep foremost in mind that this is without dissim
+Keep foremost in mind that this is without dissimulation a cemetery full of the dead insane.
+And, hello, Gordy, I was standing above them.
+Who am I kidding?
+I was Thriller dancing above them.
+I find the macabre invigorating, and I’m only kind of ashamed of that.

 All right.
 One last time.
 Cemetery of the dead insane.
 It’s out of my system now.